What is Machine Learning?

 These are just a few business applications of unsupervised machine learning.
 Future advancements in ‘unsupervised ML/DL algorithms’ will lead to higher business outcomes.
 Machine Learning and Deep Learning, especially the unsupervised type, will become an integral part of all AI systems, large or small.
 Connected AI systems will enable ML algorithms to ‘continuously learn’, based on newly emerging information on the internet.

-If you’re interested in knowing more about machine learning business applications and how you can do them yourself and would like to continuously stay up-to-date with the latest advancements in machine learning, you are highly encouraged to enroll in the ‘Machine Learning Engineer’ career goal on our Knowledge Officerapp and start building your skills towards a rewarding career in machine learning.
+If you’re interested in knowing more about machine learning business applications and how you can do them yourself and would like to continuously stay up-to-date with the latest advancements in machine learning, you are highly encouraged to enrol in the ‘Machine Learning Engineer’ career goal on our Knowledge Officer app and start building your skills towards a rewarding career in machine learning.

 Knowledge Officer is a learning platform for professionals.
 Our mission is to empower a generation of lifelong learners and to help people, however busy, learn something new and relevant every day and achieve their career goals.